ElektraInitiative/libelektra/doc/TESTING.md

 - All names of the test must start with test
 - No tests should run if ENABLE_TESTING is OFF.
+- All tests that access harddisc:
+ - should be tagged with kdbtests
-- No tests that access harddisc shall run, if ENABLE_KDB_TESTING is OFF.
+ - should not shall run, if ENABLE_KDB_TESTING is OFF.
+ - should only write below /tests ans system/mountpoints
 - If your test has memleaks, e.g. because the library used leaks and that cannot be fixed, give them the label memleak with following
   command:

     set_property(TEST testname PROPERTY LABELS memleak)